-DFP first look is one of the best example of programmatic buying where the buyers are given preferential treatment above the sponsorship line items and can buy impressions at higher rates.
-Also direct deal programmatic channels can open up additional revenue for publishers if that is negotiated well within the Ad Exchange.
-The CPM rates for DFP first look is almost 3 to 4 times of your average CPM.
-It can be higher at times depending upon the advertiser demand.
+DFP’s first look is one of the best examples of programmatic buying where the buyers are given preferential treatment above the sponsorship line items and can buy impressions at higher rates.
+Also, direct deal programmatic channels can open up additional revenue for publishers if that is negotiated well within the Ad Exchange.
+The CPM rates for DFP first look are almost 3 to 4 times your average CPM.
+It can be higher at times depending upon the advertiser’s demand.

 Header Bidding CPM Rates

-Header bidding works on a first price auction model where the highest bid is sent to the publisher ad server.
-There are basically three types of header bidding (client side, server side, and hybrid) each with their own benefits and drawbacks.
-The hybrid header bidding tends to minimize the drawback of both the server and the client side.
-The CPM rates are higher and can be 50% above of what you’re getting due to increased competition of the advertisers.
+Header bidding works on a first-price auction model where the highest bid is sent to the publisher ad server.
+There are basically three types of header bidding (client-side, server-side, and hybrid) each with its own benefits and drawbacks.
+The hybrid header bidding tends to minimize the drawback of both the server and the client-side.
+The CPM rates are higher and can be 50% above what you’re getting due to increased competition from the advertisers.
 So, if you’re making an average CPM of 50 cents, with the onset of header bidding, you can see a CPM of 75 cents and above on your traffic.
 Further, optimizing the price floor can give you better results and thus is recommended by many ad traffickers.

-If you’re a publisher who has a huge volume of traffic, you next bet is DFP premium.
-Not only the premium version of DFP offers additional opportunities, but it also allows publishers to have a data layer added on the inventory which increases the worth of the inventory significantly.
+If you’re a publisher who has a huge volume of traffic, your next bet is DFP premium.
+Not only the premium version of DFP offers additional opportunities, but it also allows publishers to have a data layer added to the inventory which increases the worth of the inventory significantly.

 I hope you have been able to extrapolate a few key takeaways from this section which if properly implemented in the long run will increase your overall revenue.
-The first crucial factor is to write very engaging content which will be read, noticed, and appreciated by all your visitors, since the current standard metric has changed from CPM/eCPM to EPV (which means earnings per visits).
-The quality of the audience worths more and it can only be achieved by putting up good quality articles.
+The first crucial factor is to write very engaging content which will be read, noticed, and appreciated by all your visitors since the current standard metric has changed from CPM/eCPM to EPV (which means earnings per visit).
+The quality of the audience is worth more and it can only be achieved by putting up good quality articles.
 The better the quality, the high will be the engagement rate, and also the quality of the audience coming to the website.
-Additionally, you’re losing a lot of revenue if you’re only using AdSense (unless its a niche blog with high click-through-rate).
-News, social, general purpose websites tend to perform better on CPM basis and SSPs.
+Additionally, you’re losing a lot of revenue if you’re only using AdSense (unless it’s a niche blog with a high click-through rate).
+News, social, and general-purpose websites tend to perform better on a CPM basis and on SSPs.

 Remember that Advertisers will always find a way to pay you the least.
 They are smart.
 They will either do it by bidding low rates on your impressions at Ad exchange if you don’t have competition or they will do it via SSPs.
 Most of the top advertisers reserve a seat at all exchanges, DSPs, and top SSPs.
-Also advertisers can buy impressions from any SSP even if they have a seat on any of the top exchange like Appnexus, Google ADX etc. Thus, they will try to find a way to bid at your impressions at lower rates.
-You need to be ensure that the impressions which are worth the most of not give at low rates, and this is where adding a number of header bidding partners, SSPs, DSPs come into play.
-Also, it is essential that you use DFP unless you have a very complicated setup, to give space for DFP first look which can be a significant portion of your ad revenue.
+Also, advertisers can buy impressions from any SSP even if they have a seat on any of the top exchanges like Appnexus, Google ADX etc. Thus, they will try to find a way to bid on your impressions at lower rates.
+You need to ensure that the impressions which are worth the most of not given at low rates, and this is where adding several header bidding partners, SSPs, and DSPs come into play.
+Also, you must use DFP unless you have a very complicated setup, to give space for DFP first look which can be a significant portion of your ad revenue.